Obsidian-StudiosInc/ebuild-batcher/README.md

 # Array of ebuilds to be modified
 PKGS=( $( grep -ls 'EAPI="\?5"\?' */*/*ebuild  ) )

-# Function of commands to run
+# Function of commands to run, return 0 on success, 1 on failure
 batch_cmds() {
-	echo "Making ebuild modification..."
+	echo "Making ebuild modification..." || return 1 return 0
 }

 ```